Inzhenerka/docs.getdbt.tech/website/docs/guides/adapter-creation.md

 ### Editing SQL logic

-dbt implements specific SQL operations using jinja macros.
+dbt implements specific SQL operations using Jinja macros.
 While reasonable defaults are provided for many such operations (like `create_schema`, `drop_schema`, `create_table`, etc), you may need to override one or more of macros when building a new adapter.

 #### Required macros